Systems with large flexible server pools: Instability of "natural" load balancing: Fluid models for general : Local instability examples Fluid models for general mu ij: Local instability examples

+(iii) We can assume that there are no server-type leaves, so that the tree $\CE$ has only customer-type leaves, of which it can have two, three, or four.

-If it has four customer type leaves, then the tree has a total of four edges, hence five nodes, i.e. a single server pool, to which all the customer types are connected.
+If it has four customer-type leaves, then the tree has a total of four edges, hence five nodes, that is, a single server pool, to which all the customer types are connected.

-If the tree has three customer type leaves, then letting $k$ be the number of edges from the fourth customer type, we have $k+3$ total edges, so $k+4$ nodes, of which $k$ are server types.
-That is, the non-leaf customer type is connected to all of the server types.
-Since there are no server type leaves, we must have $k \leq 3$; since we are assuming the fourth customer type is not a leaf, we must have $k \geq 2$; thus, $k = 2$ or $k=3$.
+If the tree has three customer-type leaves, then letting $k$ be the number of edges from the fourth customer type, we have $k+3$ total edges, so $k+4$ nodes, of which $k$ are server types.
+That is, the nonleaf customer type is connected to all of the server types.
+Since there are no server-type leaves, we must have $k \leq3$; since we are assuming the fourth customer type is not a leaf, we must have $k \geq 2$; thus, $k = 2$ or $k=3$.

-The last case is of two customer type leaves.
+The last case is of two customer-type leaves.
 Letting $k, l$ be the number of edges coming out of the other customer types, we have $k + l + 2$ edges.
 On the other hand, since each server type has at least 2 edges coming out of it, we have at most $(k+l+2)/2$ server types, so at most $(k+l+2)/2+4$ nodes.
-Thus, we have $(k+l+2)+1 \leq (k+l+2)/2 + 4$, or $k+l+2 \leq 6$, giving $k=l=2$ (since they must both be $\geq 2$).
+Thus, we have $(k+l+2)+1 \leq(k+l+2)/2 + 4$, or $k+l+2 \leq6$, giving $k=l=2$ (since they must both be $\geq2$).

-We summarize the possibilities in Figure \ref{fig:shapes of trees with 4 customer types}.
+We summarize the possibilities in Figure \ref {figshapesoftreeswith4customertypes}.
 Note that the bottom-left system can be obtained by a sequence of expansions from each of the top-left systems, and so this is the only system we need to consider to establish local stability for all 3- and 4-leaf cases.
 Thus, in total, the only two systems that need to be considered are bottom-left and right.

-In both of the resulting cases, we can use Lemma~\ref{lemma:entries of A_c} to write out $A_c$ and its characteristic polynomial explicitly.
+In both of the resulting cases, we can use Lemma~\ref{lemmaentriesofAc}\vadjust{\goodbreak} to write out $A_c$ and its characteristic polynomial explicitly.
 The characteristic polynomial will have degree 4, but one of its roots is 0, so we can reduce it to degree 3.
-We then symbolically verify that the cited above stability criterion \cite[A1.1.1]{Farkas} for degree 3 polynomials, is satisfied.
-See online \cite{online_computations} for the details. \end{proof}
+We then symbolically verify that the cited above stability criterion (\cite{Farkas}, Theorem 6) for degree 3 polynomials, is satisfied.
+See \cite{onlinecomputations} online for the details. \end{pf}